 If you notice any of the 10 Warning Signs of Alzheimer's in yourself or someone you know, don't ignore them.
 Schedule an appointment with your doctor.

-With early detection, you can explore treatments that may provide some relief of symptoms and help you maintain a level of independence longer, as well as increase your chances of participating in clinical drug trials that help advance research.
+With early detection, you can explore treatments that may provide some relief of symptoms and help you maintain a level of independence longer.